Kirazuto7/LanguageLearning/backend/src/main/java/com/example/language_learning/storybook/SPECIFICATION.md

 3.  **State 2: Page Content Generation (`STORY_GENERATION`)**
     a.
 The next action calls the AI with a single, large prompt containing the story's metadata.
     b.
 The AI returns a complete JSON object containing a list of all pages for the story, including the `englishSummary`, `content` (with paragraphs separated by `\n`), and `vocabulary` for each page.
     c.
+The `AIStoryMapper` processes this response:
+        -   It de-duplicates vocabulary across all pages to ensure each word is introduced only once.
+        -   It creates a `StoryContentPageDTO` for each page from the AI, which includes a small, unique list of vocabulary for that page.
+        -   It aggregates all unique vocabulary into a master list and creates a final `StoryVocabularyPageDTO` which is appended to the list of pages.
-This list of page DTOs is held in memory and passed to the next state. **Nothing is persisted to the database in this step.**
+    d.
+This complete list of page DTOs (content pages + final vocab page) is held in memory and passed to the next state. **Nothing is persisted to the database in this step.**

 4.  **State 3: Image Generation (`IMAGE_GENERATION`)**
     a.
 This state is **not recursive**.
 It processes all pages at once.